R1chard04/Object-Detection/README.md

-# Martinrea Hydroform Solution - Parts Present Detection Project (2023)
+# Winter Workterm - Parts Present Detection Project (2023)

+contributors = [Eren Yilmaz, Henrique Rodrigues, Jamie Yen, Kent Tran, Leo You]

 ## This is a project using camera with machine learning to develop an AI system detects the presence of objects inside a frame.